Robust EMRAN-aided Coupled Controller for Autonomous Vehicles: Inverse Dynamics Learning EMRAN Controller

-where $\mathbf{u_v} = [u_{t}, \delta_{f}] $ constitutes the longitudinal and lateral control inputs to the AV.
-In this paper, we utilize the feedback error learning technique of Gomi \textit{et al.} \cite{203403} to learn the inverse dynamics of the vehicle using the EMRAN neural network.
+where $\mathbf{u_v} = [u_{t}, \delta_{f}] $ constitutes the control input vector to the AV, with $u_{t} $ representing the acceleration/deceleration command for longitudinal cruise control and $\delta_{f} $ denoting the steering angle for lateral path-tracking.
+In this paper, we utilize the feedback error learning technique of Gomi and Kawato\unskip~\cite{1131305:22465622} to learn the inverse dynamics of the vehicle using the EMRAN neural network.
 By learning the inverse dynamics, EMRAN can compensate for the nonlinearities of the vehicle such that it follows the desired response set closely.
 The inversion can be represented by the equation:

-Further, if the function $g^{-1} $ is changing with time due to external factors, the neural controllers can generate immediate corrective actions to compensate for such changes.
-The architecture of the EMRAN aided controller is shown in Fig. \ref{Fig. emran_arch}.
+Further, if the function $g^{-1}() $ is changing with time due to external factors, the neural controllers can generate immediate corrective actions to compensate for such changes.

-From Fig. \ref{Fig. emran_arch}, it may be noted that both the longitudinal and lateral control inputs to the AV are the sums of the respective EMRAN network output and the baseline controller output, \textit{i.e.},
+The architectures of the EMRAN-aided longitudinal and lateral control subsystems of the coupled controller are shown in Fig.~\ref{fig-4}, with their respective control input to the AV given by:

-The output vectors of the baseline controllers and the online neural network are defined as $\textbf{u}_{\textbf{b}} = $ [$u_{pid} $, $\delta_s $] and $\textbf{u}_\textbf{nn} = $ [$u_{nn} $, $\delta_{nn} $], respectively.
-In this controller scheme, the baseline controllers provide the basic stability requirements and generate the signals to train the EMRAN networks online.
-The neural network compensates for the disturbances and parametric uncertainties of the vehicle, thus aiding the baseline controllers in order to achieve a better tracking performance.
+The outputs of the baseline PID and Stanley controllers are denoted by a vector, $\textbf{u}_{\textbf{b}} = $ [$u_{pid} $, $\delta_s $] while their respective EMRAN outputs are represented by another vector as $\textbf{u}_\textbf{nn} = $ [$u_{nn} $, $\delta_{nn} $].
+The outputs of the AV, namely, the velocity, lateral position and yaw rate are given as feedbacks to calculate their respective errors, which in turn form the inputs to the baseline controllers.
+In both the architectures, the baseline controllers provide the basic stability requirements and also generate the signals to train their EMRAN networks online.
+The EMRANs compensate for the disturbances and parametric uncertainties of the vehicle, thereby aiding the baseline controllers to achieve a better tracking performance.
+The online learning process of the proposed controller is discussed next.